Efficient Large Language Models: A Survey: LLM Frameworks

-\textbf{DeepSpeed.} Developed by Microsoft, DeepSpeed~\cite{rasley2020deepspeed} is an integrated framework for both training and deploying LLMs.
-It has been used to train large models like Megatron-Turing NLG 530B~\cite{Smith2022UsingDA} (in a joint effort with Nvidia Megatron framework) and BLOOM~\cite{Scao2022BLOOMA1}.
+\textbf{DeepSpeed.} Developed by Microsoft, DeepSpeed~\citep{rasley2020deepspeed} is an integrated framework for both training and serving LLMs.
+It has been used to train large models like Megatron-Turing NLG 530B~\citep{Smith2022UsingDA} (in a joint effort with Nvidia Megatron framework) and BLOOM~\citep{Scao2022BLOOMA1}.
 Within this framework, DeepSpeed-Inference is the foundational library.
-A pivotal feature of this module is ZeRO-Inference~\cite{zero_2020, rajbhandari2021zeroinfinity}, an optimization technique created to address GPU memory constraints for large model inference.
-ZeRO-Inference distributes model states across multiple GPUs and CPUs, providing an approach to managing the memory constraints of individual nodes.
-Another aspect of DeepSpeed-Inference is its deep fusion mechanism, which allows for the fusion of operations without the necessity for global synchronization by tiling computations across iteration space dimensions \cite{ren2021zerooffload, tang20211bit, li20211bitlamb, lu2022maximizing}.
-Building on this, the DeepSpeed Model Implementations for Inference (DeepSpeed MII) module provides strategies for the deployment and management of popular deep learning models.
-Emphasizing performance, flexibility, and cost-efficiency, DeepSpeed MII incorporates advanced optimization techniques to improve model inference \cite{rajbhandari2021zeroinfinity, yao2022zeroquant, wu2023int4}.
-Furthermore, the introduction of DeepSpeed-Chat~\cite{yao2023deepspeedchat} adds chat support to the ecosystem.
-This module focuses on training chatbot models across different scales, integrating techniques from Reinforcement Learning from Human Feedback (RLHF)~\cite{griffith2013policy} with the DeepSpeed training system.
-Notably, its integration of the ZeRO-Offload optimizer \cite{ren2021zerooffload} facilitates training on both CPUs and GPUs, irrespective of their memory capacities.
+A pivotal feature of DeepSpeed-Inference is ZeRO-Inference~\citep{zero_2020, Zero_infinity_2021}, an optimization technique created to address GPU memory constraints for large model inference.
+ZeRO-Inference distributes model states across multiple GPUs and CPUs, providing an approach to managing the memory constraints of GPUs.